 The user interface on the Menubar script is divided into two sections.

 A tree representing the layout of the menu bar.
 Items at the root of the tree will appear on the menu bar in the client, and nested items will appear as subitems in the client.
-In the image of the Client Event Script above, note that the Logout, Lock Screen, and Exit items are children of the Command item.
+In the image of the Client Event Script above, notice that the Logout, Lock Screen, and Exit items are children of the Command item.
 When looking at the image of the menubar in the Client, these three items appear under the Command Item.

 Because the Menu Structure ultimately impacts the order, the following buttons are available to help sort each item.

-- Add Sibling - Adds a new sibling, or peer item, to the selected item.
+- - Adds a new sibling, or peer item, to the selected item.
+Add Sibling

 - Add Child - Adds a new child to the selected item.